agrista/odoo-rest-framework/fastapi/README.rst

 in the 'Response' section and contains the list of partners.

 .. note::
-  The **'FastAPI Endpoint Runner'** group ensures that the user cannot access any information others than the 3 ones mentioned above.
+  The **'FastAPI Endpoint Runner'** group ensures that the user can access any information others than the 3 ones mentioned above.
 This means that for every information that you want to access from your app, you need to create the proper ACLs and record rules. (see `Managing security into the route handlers`_)